Jang Minho: Early life

-Jang Ho-geun was born on September 11, 1977, in Busan and moved to Incheon while he was little.
+Jang Ho-geun was born on 11 September 1977, in Busan and moved to Incheon while he was little.
 He is the youngest of three siblings.
 He has a brother and a sister.
 When he was a high school student, he went to acting school in Seoul from Incheon and did modeling for various TV commercials.

 Career

 Singer debut as a leader of an idol group U-BeS (1997–1999)

 Jang started his musical career as a leader of the Korean idol group U-BeS in 1997.
 At that time, he used his real name.
 He spent a year before debut as a trainee for practicing singing and dancing with his group members.
 The group released two regular albums but disbanded due to poor album sales and disagreements with the agency.
 He revealed in a 2020 interview that they were often physically beaten by the head of the agency.
 Those events gave Jang severe mental trauma, and he later contemplated about quitting the entertainment industry.
-U-BeS' official time of disbandment was never been announced officially, however the 2011 interview with CJ E&M enewsWorld reported it was 1999.
+U-BeS' official time of disbandment was never announced officially, however the 2011 interview with CJ E&M enewsWorld reported it was 1999.